bright/new-www/content/blog/2017-10-31-human-side-of-software-development.md

   all things that you were most probably told about at the time that you barely knew what programming was.
 It seems that many people tend to neglect the side of development that hasn't got too much to do with machines...
-layout: post
-title: The human side of software development
-date: 2017-10-30T23:00:00.000Z
-image: /images/human-side.jpeg
 author: eliasz
 tags:
   - culture
   - career
   - stress
+date: 2017-10-30T23:00:00.000Z
+title: The human side of software development
+layout: post
+image: /images/human_side2.png
 hidden: false
 comments: true
 published: true